 See our complete list of current contractors and funded programs.

 Prop.
 10 directs each county to create a strategic plan outlining how it will allocate the funding locally to support young children and their families.

-First 5 Contra Costa’s strategic plan is based on extensive community input, our experience implementing Proposition 10 over the last 15 years, and current research and successful practices in the early childhood development field.
+First 5 Contra Costa’s strategic plan is based on extensive community input, our experience implementing Proposition 10 for nearly 20 years, and current research and successful practices in the early childhood development field.